Intro To Long Range MRAD Shooting

 US Army FM 23-10.

-US Army FM 23-10 wind clock system.
+US Marine MCTP 3-01E wind clock system.

-If the wind is from any other direction (1, 2, 4, 5, 7, 8, 10 or 11 o'clock) we cut the wind value in half.
+If the wind is from any other direction (quartering wind from 1, 5, 7 or 11 o'clock) we cut the wind value in half.

-Example we'll use the above range card with 40mph of wind from the right-front (2 o'clock).
-Our target is at 280 yards and the temperature is 30 degrees so the range card says the correction for 10mph of direct crosswind is 35 clicks (3.5mil).
-With the wind from 2 o'clock we cut the wind value in half to 20mph.
-Since the range card value is for 10mph of wind, with 20mph of wind we double the range card wind correction of 35 to 70 clicks (7mil).
-We can then either hold off right of the target 7mil or adjust the turrets 70 clicks right (into the wind).
-I dial the turret for bullet drop but prefer to hold off for wind correction unless the wind is freakishly steady.
+Using the Marine wind clock with the wind from 11 o'clock we cut the wind value in half to 20mph.
+Since the range card value is for 10mph of wind, with 20mph of wind we double the range card wind correction from 15 to 30 clicks (3.0mil).
+We can then either hold off left of the target 3mil or adjust the windage turret 30 clicks left (into the wind).
+I dial the turret for elevation but prefer to hold off for wind correction unless the wind is freakishly steady.
 I always hold off for moving targets.

-Here's a formula for 308 Winchester (7.62 NATO) wind correction in mils:
+Here's a formula for .308 Win and 7.62 NATO wind correction in mils:

 Range in hundreds-of-yards * Wind Velocity / X (if range is 800 yards then use 8 in the formula)